A glut of tomatoes in the Southern Annex

 In the final analysis, sticking wasn't a problem and the tomatoes came off easily.

-The dehydrator ran overnight on cheap juice so they were moon dried - a world first.
 Some were drier than others so they all went into a sealed container overnight to balance out the moisture then they were wrapped in cling film and frozen in batches.

 I tasted one and it was almost a sultana.